jbouhier/space_invaders/README.md

 # Project Space Invaders
 etna-alternance.net - Software Engineerers - March 2017 promotion

-## Presentation
+Last C project of ETNA 1st year after the remaking of ls, cat and printf.
-	Remake of three classic retro games with lib SDL 2.0 1- Space Invaders (1978)
+This project is a remake with lib SDL 2.0 of classics retro games:

-	2- Galaga (1981)
+- Space Invaders (1978)
-	3- R-Type (1987)
+- Galaga (1981)
-	Last C project of ETNA 1st year after the remaking of ls, cat and printf
+- R-Type (1987)

 ## Team